MachineGunLearning/Project/README.md

 The purpose of this project is the academic learning of adressing a machine learning task.

 ## Running the application
-You can run and test the code with a Virtual Machine or iPhyton notebook.
+The application can be run with a Virtual Machine, the following setup is with Google Colab:

-To run the application you have to download the dataset from kaggle: https://www.kaggle.com/ciplab/real-and-fake-face-detection
+First you have to upload the dataset from kaggle on Google Drive: https://www.kaggle.com/ciplab/real-and-fake-face-detection

-### Fetch the dataset

-When saving the dataset on google drive you can access it in Google Colab with the following code:
+### Fetch the dataset from Google Colab

 1. Executing the below code which will provide you with an authentication link